 The Nursery is run by a dedicated, pro-active and experienced team of three staff members.

 We operate the Key Person system and each staff member has a small group of key children.
 Staff are responsible for settling the children and supporting them continuously, throughout their learning and development.
 Nursery staff work closely with parents, carers and their key children to ensure that there are warm and positive relationships, with the children and their families.
 Staff implement regular observations of the children and take photographs of their work and achievements, using the class iPad.
-Observations are taken, using “2Simple to Build a Profile” soft wear.
-Tracking pupils’ progress and development is collated on Classroom Monitor and, data is used to plan and support children’s next steps of learning.
+We use Target Tracker softwear to track pupils' progress and development and, data is used to plan and support children’s next steps of learning.

 Parents are encouraged to share all relevant information with the Head Teacher and Nursery Manager.
 They are able to talk to Nursery staff at the beginning or end of a Nursery session.
 Parents are kept up to date with school and nursery news, on a regular basis via school newsletters, the school website, nursery newsletters and our class email.
 Summative and formative assessments are shared with parents.
 Children’s profiles are available to view at the end of every term and parents are invited to attend parents’ evenings in the Autumn and Spring terms.

 We arrange an open evening in the Summer term, for prospective parents of children who will begin Nursery in September.
 There is a large notice board with information for parents, in the cloakroom.
 All of our EYFS information including planning, continuous provision and our weekly timetable is located on the display board in the Nursery classroom.
 The “Sunflower Class” page on the website is updated weekly and includes a resume of what the children have done during the week, with accompanying photographs of their learning and experiences.